 - “Where can the knife go?”

 3. Make Them Think

 “What do you think we are going to do today?”
-Such a simple question is a wonderful opportunity for speech, language, and reasoning.
-If your child struggles help them step by step with prompts:
+Such a simple question is a great chance for speech, language, and reasoning.
+If your child struggles help them step-by-step with prompts: